yarik2720/Synergy-SM/README.md

 	> The folder `thisedit` can be named anything, it is just a container folder.

-- After placing edt files you need to restart your server if it was already running and set `content_mount_synergy_mod_path_priority 2` for the EDTs to apply.
+- After placing edt files you need to restart your server if it was already running and set `content_mount_synergy_mod_path_priority 0` for the EDTs to apply.

 ## Changes
 > All files were imported from Synergy version 56.16 and here is changes:

 - Changes over all maps (or almost all):
 	+ Notifications of mission failure (will be removed when next version releases)
+	+ Half Life 2 Update support
 	+ Added Elite Jeep spawn on some hl2 and ep2 maps (also fix for Jeep Elite included in `scripts` folder)
 	+ Increased vehicle spawns for more players
 	+ Damage players on vehicle spawn places who blocks spawning